charlesgohck/IPPTTracker/readme.md

 I just realised that the application became super buggy after I tried adding more warning dialog boxes and the splash screen so I am rolling back as far back as I can so I can save some of the basic functionality and my sanity :(.
 Looks like I will need to go slower and test everything thoroughly.

 ## How to Run
 Download/Clone the repo.
 Then go into the dist folder and run the IPPTTracker.jar.
 It works by making you save an xml file with your result details.
 You can open a different xml file as well, as long as the format is the same.
 I have also provided a sample xml file in the resources/sample/ folder.
+You may have to go to Security and Privacy to run it on a mac because it is an unidentified program.

 ## Possible Features to Add
 These are some of the following things that I may or may not work on in the near future, depending on how much time I have on my hands :P